Shytaani/bbs-api/README.md

 # bbs-api
-RESTful api for the BBS Application with Spring Boot
+RESTful API for the BBS Application with Spring Boot